Fliplet/fliplet-cli/docs/REST-API/authenticate.md

-# Authenticating with Fliplet REST APIs
+# Authenticating with the APIs

 The entrypoint to use for all requests is ​https://api.fliplet.com​.
 Alternatively, US clients can use ​https://us.api.fliplet.com​ to get faster execution and response when their data resides in the US region.
 If you’re unsure about this, please get in touch with us.